Symptoms and causes of disc protrusion

 Disc protrusion causes

 Taking certain measures, such as maintaining a healthy body weight and limiting activities that strain the neck and back, can help reduce the risk of developing this condition.
-However, it may still develop as we experience the wear and tear of normal daily activity over the years and our bodies naturally weaken with age.
+However, it may still develop as we experience the strain of normal daily activity over the years and our bodies naturally weaken with age.

-After diagnosing disc protrusion, your physician will likely recommend one or more conservative treatment options.
-Many individuals find that some combination of low-impact exercises, anti-inflammatory medications, hot/cold compresses and other nonsurgical options provide the relief they need.
-In some cases, though, surgery may be required to provide adequate symptom relief.
+After diagnosing disc protrusion, your doctor will likely recommend one or more conservative treatment options.
+Many individuals find that some combination of low-impact exercises, nonsteroidal anti-inflammatory drugs (NSAIDs) and hot/cold compresses provide the relief they need.
+However, if you do not experience relief after several weeks or months, surgery may be required to provide adequate symptom relief.

-The skilled surgeons at Laser Spine Institute specialize in minimally invasive spine surgery, performing more outpatient procedures each month than any other spine surgery provider in the world.
-If you would like to find out if you’re a candidate for minimally invasive spine surgery at Laser Spine Institute, contact us today for a no-cost MRI review.*
+The highly skilled surgeons at Laser Spine Institute specialize in minimally invasive spine surgery and have helped more than 75,000 patients since 2005 find relief from chronic neck or back pain.
+If you would like to find out if you’re a candidate for minimally invasive spine surgery at Laser Spine Institute, reach out to us today for a free MRI review.*